Helping Elementary and Middle School Families

 Applying for Financial Aid

-You do not need to wait for acceptance into TNCS before starting the financial aid process, but you must have submitted your completed application form prior to consideration for financial aid.
+You do not need to wait for acceptance into TNCS before starting the financial aid process, but you must have submitted your completed application prior to consideration for financial aid.

 Step 1: Submit your Application for Enrollment